webplatform/docs/css/properties/font-feature-settings/index.md

 If you are unfamiliar with the font features listed above, the CSS Fonts Module Level 3 specification has good explanations and visual examples of each feature in Section 6, "[http://go.microsoft.com/fwlink/?LinkID{{=}}236360 Font feature properties]."
 Be aware that, though the properties listed correspond to OpenType layout features that might be supported, the properties themselves ('''font-kerning''', '''font-variant-*''', and so on) are not supported.

 Whenever possible, Web authors should use the <code>font-variant</code> property.
-This property has been designed to handle special cases where no other way to enable or access an OpenType font feature does exists.
+This property has been designed to handle special cases where no other way to enable or access an OpenType font feature exists.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification